brenoeddye/brenoeddye/README.md

 ## Hi, I'm Breno Pereira 👤⌨️

-A front-end developer who loves programming and every day looks for something new to explore in the world of codes, I'm currently studying to become a full stack, (pause for a sip of coffee ☕) but I'm also looking at the mobile world with flutter.
-Also in my free time I like to play videogames, I'm a football fanatic and I play a lot of fifa and rocket league.
+A front-end developer who loves programming and every day looks for something new to explore in the world of codes, I'm currently studying to become a full stack, (pause for a sip of coffee ☕) but I'm also looking at the mobile 📱 world with flutter.
+Also in my free time I like to play videogames, I'm a football fanatic and I play a lot of fifa 🎮 and rocket league 🏎️.

 <div style="display:flex">
   <a href = "mailto:brenopereira856@gmail.com"><img src="https://img.shields.io/badge/GMAIL-Breno-EA4335?style=for-the-badge&logo=gmail" target="_blank"></a>